Kihy/ANIDSC/README.md

 `cd /workspace/ANIDSC`
 and add code there.

+The ANIDSC package should already be installed, just need to import.

 # Running the code
 The examples folder include example scripts to run this package:
 * adv_gen.py shows how to conduct adversarial attack, still under development